 CVE-2021-27905 Overview

-CVE-2021-27905 is a critical Server-Side Request Forgery (SSRF) vulnerability affecting the ReplicationHandler component in Apache Solr.
-The ReplicationHandler, which is normally registered at the /replication endpoint under a Solr core, accepts a masterUrl parameter (also known as leaderUrl) that designates another ReplicationHandler on a remote Solr core to replicate index data from.
-Prior to the security fix, Solr failed to validate these parameters against its existing configuration safeguards—the same protections used for the shards parameter—allowing attackers to abuse this endpoint to make arbitrary server-side HTTP requests.
+CVE-2021-27905 is a Server-Side Request Forgery (SSRF) vulnerability in the Apache Solr ReplicationHandler, normally registered at /replication under a Solr core.
+The handler accepts a masterUrl parameter (also aliased as leaderUrl) used to designate another ReplicationHandler on a remote Solr core for index replication.
+Solr failed to validate this parameter against the same allowlist configuration used for the shards parameter.
+An unauthenticated remote attacker can abuse this gap to coerce the Solr server into issuing arbitrary HTTP requests to internal or external systems.
+The flaw affects all Apache Solr versions prior to 8.8.2.

 Critical Impact